slazarov/python-bittrex-autosell/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -c , --coins   Specify three coins, separated by commas.
+  -c , --coins   Specify three coins, separated by commas with no space in between.
   -p , --price   Specify price difference in percentage relative to top order
                  in the order book (default: 0)
   -t , --time    Sleep interval in seconds between re-running the script